 The Cloud OSD Challenge – Starting the deployment

-Step 1 – Setting up the MDT Server and extend with PSD
+Step 1 – Setting up the MDT Server and Extend it with PSD

 Anyway, and again, for details of setting up MDT with the PSD extension, follow the guides in the PSD Documentation.
 Below are the high-level steps you need to do.

-- Create a Windows Server 2016 or Windows Server 2019 VM in Azure/AWS.
+- Create a Windows Server 2016/2019/2022 VM in Azure/AWS.
 Pick at a VM template with at least 2 CPUs, 4 GB RAM, and 200 GB disk.
 This VM is the MDT Server, and can either be a standalone workgroup VM, or part of a larger infrastructure in Azure/AWS.

-- Install MDT, Windows ADK and the WinPE Addon the MDT Server
+- Install MDT, Windows ADK and the WinPE Addon for Windows ADK the MDT Server

 - Download the PSD GitHub repository, and follow the installation guides in the PSD Documentation.